jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Shark-Eating Crab.md

 RacialMods: +4 Perception
 Languages:
 SQ: water dependency
+SpecialAbilities:
+  Darting Claw (Ex): >
-SpecialAbilities: Darting Claw (Ex) Evolved for snatching fast prey, a shark-eating crab is exceptionally quick with its claws.
+    Evolved for snatching fast prey, a shark-eating crab is exceptionally quick with its claws.
 When making a full attack, if a shark-eating crab misses with both of its claw attacks, it can make an additional claw attack at a -2 penalty against any creature within its reach.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: